 - 1 Tbsp Olive Oil

-- Place the white wine vinegar, water, peppercorns, mustard seeds, sugar and one tablespoon of salt in a pan and bring to the boil.
+- Place the white wine vinegar, water, peppercorns, mustard seeds, sugar and one tablespoon of salt in a small (15cm or 6") saucepan and bring them to a boil.

-- Whilst this is happening finely slice the shallot and fennel and place in a bowl.
+- Whilst this is happening peel and slice the shallot as finely as you can and place them in a large mixing bowl.

-- Cut the onion in half and place in a bowl of water with the bay leaf and bring to the boil.
+- Cut the onion in half and add it to a 20cm or 8" saucepan filled with water, throw in the bay leaf and bring the pan to a boil.